 “I photograph what moves me from the scooter that moves me”

-You can say that photography has been a part of me from the moment I was born: my father’s darkroom doubled as my bedroom and it’s been in my blood ever since.
+You could say photography has been a part of me from childhood as my father’s darkroom doubled as my bedroom.
+It’s been in my blood ever since.

-Being part silver halide perhaps it was natural that I had a successful twenty five year career in stills photography and as a television cameraman but I was forced into retirement at the age of 46 when I developed a variant of motor neurone disease.
+I’ve had a successful twenty five year career in stills photography and as a television cameraman but was forced into retirement at the age of 45 when I developed a variant of motor neurone disease.

 MND has wrecked my health but not stopped that craving to capture life using the magic boxes we call cameras.
 The photos I now take are observational images of people and scenes that catch my eye as I roll around on a mobility scooter.

 I’ve found that shooting from a scooter gives me a unique perspective and an invisibility I didn’t have when taking photos on two feet – both definite advantages.

 All the recently taken photos on the Blog part of this site have been shot from my mobility scooter.
 The blog also contains news of exhibitions and other events that I’m involved with.

 The Portfolio page of the site is gradually developing chronologically, starting with pictures taken on foot before I developed MND.

 Using the site menu you can also navigate to some great images taken in Venice at a time just after my diagnosis when I moved around the beautiful lagoon with the help of crutches – and strong drugs!

 And the name “Scooter Shooter”?
 Hopefully that’s obvious now 😉

 It’s a pleasure to share my photographs with you.
 I hope you enjoy them all, whether I took them on two feet or from the spinning wheels of my scooter.